kvasdopil/play3d/README.md

 ## 🔐 API Keys & Privacy

-- **API keys are stored locally** in your browser's localStorage
+- **API keys are stored server-side** in `.env.local` (never exposed to browser)
-- Keys are never sent to any server except the respective AI services
+- Keys are loaded server-side and used to proxy requests to AI services
-- Clear browser data to remove cached keys
+- No sensitive data is ever sent to the client
-- Keep your API keys secure and never commit them to version control
+- Keep your `.env.local` file secure and never commit it to version control
+- Add `.env.local` to your `.gitignore` file

 ## React Compiler